CraigChilds94/CraigChilds94/README.md

 ### Hi there 👋

 I'm Craig!
-I'm a Lead Developer at Analog Republic!
+I'm a Senior Engineer at Shopify

 ---